romkatv/zsh-defer/README.md

 - Options provide full flexibility that hardcore zsh users might desire.
 - `zsh-defer` has a short and easy-to-understand implementation.

-*Has zplugin closed the gap on one or more of these points?
+*Has zinit closed the gap on one or more of these points?
 Please send a PR removing them from the list.*

-On the other hand, `zplugin ice wait` has its own advantages:
+On the other hand, `zinit ice wait` has its own advantages:

 - *I don't know any.
 Please help expanding this section.*

-### Why so many references to and comparisons with zplugin?
+### Why so many references to and comparisons with zinit?

-Turbo mode in zplugin is the only other robust implementation of deferred zsh command execution that I'm aware of.
+Turbo mode in zinit is the only other robust implementation of deferred zsh command execution that I'm aware of.
 There is also `zsh/sched` but it's underpowered by comparison.

-Note that zsh-defer is not a plugin manager and thus not an alternative to zplugin.
+Note that zsh-defer is not a plugin manager and thus not an alternative to zinit.